 Part 1 is about nerve and muscle function and will last about 1 hour.
 We will start by testing the function of nerves in response to a variety of different sensations, such as temperature and touch.
 This is known as quantitative sensory testing (QST).
-We will use a set of different devices to produce sensations of temperature change, pressure, vibration, and touch on your non-dominant hand (if you are right-handed we will test on your left hand).
-For each sensation we will ask you to report what you felt.
-We will also test how you experience different sounds.
+We will use a set of different devices to produce sensations of temperature change, pressure, vibration, and touch on your child/ward's non-dominant hand (if they are right-handed we will test on their left hand).
+For each sensation we will ask them to report what they felt.
+We will also test how they experience different sounds.

-Part 2 assesses other systems that can alter pain including your brain's ability to damp down painful sensations, your stress response and the function of your autonomic nervous system, which controls how fast your heart beats and your blood pressure.
+Part 2 assesses other systems that can alter pain including your child/ward's brain's ability to damp down painful sensations, their stress response and the function of their autonomic nervous system, which controls how fast their heart beats and their blood pressure.
 This part will last about 1 hour.
-Firstly, we will also ask for a saliva sample to measure your stress hormones.
-Then, we will stick pads to the top of your chest to take a tracing of your heart (an ECG) and put a blood pressure cuff around your arm.
-These will give us all the information we need about your autonomic nervous system.
-We will then ask you to sit quietly on a seat for about 20 minutes whilst we collect these readings.
-Next, we will test how you respond to some painful sensations.
-These will be short and will not cause you any damage.
-Some sensations will be given on their own, but we will also deliver some quickly after each other to see how they feel to you.
-Once we have finished these tests we will ask you for another saliva sample and will take a further 20 minute recording of the autonomic nervous system measures.
+Firstly, we will also ask for a saliva sample to measure their stress hormones.
+Then, we will stick pads to the top of their chest to take a tracing of your child's/ward's heart (an ECG) and put a blood pressure cuff around their arm.
+These will give us all the information we need about their autonomic nervous system.
+We will then ask your child/ward to sit quietly on a seat for about 20 minutes whilst we collect these readings.
+Next, we will test how they respond to some painful sensations.
+These will be short and will not cause them any damage.
+Some sensations will be given on their own, but we will also deliver some quickly after each other to see how they feel to your child/ward.
+Once we have finished these tests we will ask your child/ward for another saliva sample and will take a further 20 minute recording of the autonomic nervous system measures.

-Part 3 looks at how sensitive your bladder is.
+Part 3 looks at how sensitive your child/ward's bladder is.
 This will take up to two hours.
-About an hour before the test we will ask you to drink plenty of fluid to ensure you are well hydrated.
-When we start, we will ask you to go for a wee and we can then start the test.
-You will need to sit quietly in a room for the duration of this visit, but we will give you some puzzles to occupy you.
-We will give you a fixed amount of water to drink and then, at regular intervals, ask you to rate sensations from your bladder.
-When you feel your bladder is at its maximum fullness and you can't hold it any longer, we will ask you to go to the toilet and wee in a bowl.
-Then we will measure the volume.
-We will stop this part after two hours and ask you go to the toilet then if you haven't already.
-This may be a bit uncomfortable if it puts pressure on your bladder but should not be painful.
+About an hour before the test we will ask them to drink plenty of fluid to ensure they are well hydrated.
+When we start, we will ask them to go for a wee and we can then start the test.
+They will need to sit quietly in a room for the duration of this visit, but we will give them some puzzles to occupy them.
+We will give them a fixed amount of water to drink and then, at regular intervals, ask them to rate sensations from their bladder.
+When they feel their bladder is at its maximum fullness and they can't hold it any longer, we will ask them to go to the toilet to empty their bladder into a bowl.
+Then we in we will measure the volume.
+We will stop this part after two hours and ask them go to the toilet then if they haven't already.
+This may be a bit uncomfortable if it puts pressure on their bladder but should not be painful.